noahwoo/intro-to-llms/slides/Slides.md

 <div>

 - 2-step loops in augmenting
-  - What: Planning/Reasoning
+  - What: Reasoning/Planning
-  - How: Tool usage
+  - How: Action/Tool Usage
+- Equiped with **memory**: Short/Long Term

 </div>